JustroX/cyclic-support-group/content/summary/intro.md

 # What is Cyclic?

 Cyclic Support Group (CSG) is the first attempt in implementing a [Cyclic-compliant group](guidelines/main).
-The group currently consists of Filipino individuals working on diffrent things including music, arts, math, programming, etc.
+The group currently consists of Filipino individuals working on diffrent things including music, arts, photography, math, programming, etc.

 Here are some links to learn more about Cyclic.